-- A. NASD accredits only those free-standing postsecondary institutions offering degree- or non-degree-granting curricular programs in dance that are legally authorized under applicable state law to provide a program of education beyond the secondary level. - B. NASD does not renew the accreditation of a free-standing postsecondary institution during a period in which the institution: - 1.
+- A. NASD accredits only those free-standing postsecondary institutions offering degree- or non-degreegranting curricular programs in dance that are legally authorized under applicable state law to provide a program of education beyond the secondary level. - B. NASD does not renew the accreditation of a free-standing postsecondary institution during a period in which the institution: - 1.
 Is the subject of an interim action by a recognized institutional accrediting agency potentially leading to the suspension, revocation, or termination of accreditation or preaccreditation. - 2.
 Is the subject of an interim action by a state agency potentially leading to the suspension, revocation, or termination of the institution's legal authority to provide postsecondary education. - 3.
 Has been notified of a threatened loss of accreditation, and the due process procedures required by the action have not been completed. - 4.
-Has been notified of a threatened suspension, revocation, or termination by the state of the institution's legal authority to provide postsecondary education, and the due process procedures required by the action have not been completed. - C. In considering whether to grant initial accreditation to a free-standing postsecondary institution, NASD takes into account actions by: - Recognized institutional accrediting agencies that have denied accreditation or preaccreditation to the institution, placed the institution on public probationary status, or revoked the accreditation or preaccreditation of the institution. - 2.
-A state agency that has suspended or revoked the institution's legal authority to provide postsecondary education. - D. If the Commission grants accreditation to a free-standing postsecondary institution notwithstanding the actions described Section 1.B. or C., NASD provides the U.S. Secretary of Education, no later than thirty days after the date of Commission action, a thorough explanation, consistent with its accreditation standards, why the previous action by a recognized institutional accrediting agency or the state does not preclude a grant of accreditation status. - E. NASD will promptly review its accreditation of a free-standing postsecondary institution to determine if it should also take adverse action against the institution if: - A recognized institutional accrediting agency takes an adverse action with respect to a dually accredited institution; - 2.
-A recognized institutional accrediting agency places the institution on public probationary status; or - 3.
-A recognized programmatic accrediting agency takes an adverse action, for reasons associated with the overall institution rather than the specific program, against a program offered by an institution or places the program on public probation.
+Has been notified of a threatened suspension, revocation, or termination by the state of the institution's legal authority to provide postsecondary education, and the due process procedures required by the action have not been completed. - C. In considering whether to grant initial accreditation to a free-standing postsecondary institution, NASD takes into account actions by: - 1.
+Recognized institutional accrediting agencies that have denied accreditation or preaccreditation to the institution, placed the institution on public probationary status, or revoked the accreditation or preaccreditation of the institution. - 2.
+A state agency that has suspended or revoked the institution's legal authority to provide postsecondary education. - D. If the Commission grants accreditation to a free-standing postsecondary institution notwithstanding the actions described Section 1.B. or C., NASD provides the U.S. Secretary of Education, no later than thirty days after the date of Commission action, a thorough explanation, consistent with its accreditation standards, why the previous action by a recognized institutional accrediting agency or the state does not preclude a grant of accreditation status. - E. NASD will promptly review its accreditation of a free-standing postsecondary institution to determine if it should also take adverse action against the institution if: - 1.
+A recognized institutional accrediting agency takes an adverse action with respect to a dually accredited institution. - 2.
+A recognized programmatic accrediting agency takes an adverse action, for reasons associated with the overall institution rather than the specific program or against a program offered by an institution.